How does coming home feel like?

 Oyster nuts are a tasty and highly nutritious super food, and everything about them fascinates me.
 Kweme in Swahili, it’s definitely another one of Mother Earth’s wonders and a special gift to the mountain dwellers.
 The nuts, that grow inside a kind of a giant green gourd, have a unique connection to the heritage of the Chagga tribe among which I live…

-The village kids in my Kilimanjaro home, Shimbwe village, as many other African kids, are very creative with their games.
+The village kids on the slopes of the Kilimanjaro, as many other African kids, are very creative with their games.
 Without excess of store-bought toys that are imposed on Western kids, nature is their play ground.
 Childhood games in the safe embrace of the community are a vital and integrated way of learning and maturing into healthy adult life.
 Hope you’ll get inspired by this…

 In this post I share my personal playlists out of Africa.
 Tribal dances may slowly disappear in some tribes, but Africans never stopped dancing.
 Popular music is heard everywhere, filling you with joy and happiness.
 We in the West are totally missing out on amazing African music.
 Well that’s why I’m here, so that you can enjoy it too!
 It’s (always a good) time to dance!